apify/actor-legacy-phantomjs-crawler/README.md

 this value will be saved in the crawling results as the <code>pageFunctionResult</code>
 field of the <a href="#request-object">Request object</a> corresponding to the web page on which the <code>pageFunction</code> was executed.
-Note that Apify provides crawling results in a computer-friendly form (JSON, JSONL, XML or RSS format), as well as in a human-friendly tabular form (HTML or CSV format).
+The crawling results are stored in the default [dataset](https://apify.com/docs/storage#dataset) associated with the actor run, from where they can be downloaded in a computer-friendly form (JSON, JSONL, XML or RSS format), as well as in a human-friendly tabular form (HTML or CSV format).
-If the <code>pageFunction</code>'s return value is an array, its elements will be displayed as separate rows in such a table, to make the results more readable.
+If the <code>pageFunction</code>'s return value is an array, its elements can be displayed as separate rows in such a table, to make the results more readable.

 The function accepts a single argument called <code>context</code>,